-One important concern in this setting is that the zero-rating reform may create spillovers in the nontreated industries, violating the SUTVA assumption.
-Table A.IV shows that I get fairly similar results when the sample is reduced to a balanced panel of firms that file throughout the sample period.
-This mitigates the spillover concern along the extensive margin.
-Figure III further shows that the outcomes of nontreated industries do not exhibit any signs of a structural break at the time of the reform.
+One concern in this setting is that the zero-rating reform may create spillovers in the nontreated industries, violating the SUTVA assumption.
+Table A.IV shows that I get similar results from the balanced panel specification.
+This mitigates the spillover concern along the extensive margin, operating through the entry or exit.
+Figure III further illustrates that the outcomes of nontreated industries do not undergo a structural break at the time of the reform.
 Building on this evidence, Table A.V and A.VI explore spillovers more formally.
-If the reform creates significant spillovers, they would be stronger in industries whose products are close substitutes or complements of the treated goods.
-The tables test this by looking at the evolution of outcomes of industries similar to the treated ones.
-I have mentioned in section III.D that the Pakistani tax administration follows the HS Code to classify firms into industries.
-The first two digits of this eight-digit code divide firms into broad industry categories with similar industries getting adjoining codes.
-The tables exploit this scheme of classifying industries.
-For Table A.V, I drop all treated industries from the sample and compare the evolution of outcomes in their adjoining industries with that of others.
-The table reports results from specifications parallel to ones in Table I, the only difference being that the variable treat now indicates firms belonging to the adjoining industries.
+If the reform creates significant spillovers, they would be stronger in industries producing substitutes or complements of the treated goods.
+The tables test this by looking at the evolution of outcomes in such industries.
+Pakistani tax administration, as I note above, uses the HS Code to classify firms into industries.
+The first two digits of this eight-digit code divide firms into broad categories with industries producing similar goods getting adjoining codes.18 I exploit this coding scheme to explore the tax cut's spillovers on adjoining industries.
+Table A.V drops all treated industries from the sample and compares the evolution of outcomes in their adjoining industries with that of others.
+Here I estimate specifications parallel to ones in Table I, the only difference being that the variable treat now indicates firms belonging to the adjoining industries.
 I experiment with three definitions of adjoining.
-For space considerations, I report results for the three main outcomes-sales, purchases, and exports-only.
-Table A.VI is structured similarly with the difference that it retains the treated industries but includes the adjoining industries as an additional category.
+Table A.VI is structured similarly with the difference that it retains the treated industries in the sample, including the adjoining industries as an additional interaction term.
 Reassuringly, all specifications return trivial or insignificant spillover coefficient, putting to rest the concern that the reform might have affected outcomes of the nontreated industries as well.

 Two important events occur in 2008 that may influence the interpretation of my results.
 First, as I note in section III.B, Pakistan introduced new filing requirements from July 2008, which mandated firms to file transaction-level data along with their returns.
 Second, the financial crisis hit the world markets in September 2008.
 Some of the negative responses documented above may reflect that these events differentially affect the treated industries.
 Figure A.III addresses this class of concerns.
 It is a truncated version of Figure IV, where I show the post-reform periods only.
-Zooming in on these periods shows that the reform started a slow, downward trend in the outcomes of the treated industries.
-This downward trend did not accelerate during 2008.
-In fact, the outcomes of the treated industries stabilized or started rising slowly from the mid of the financial year 2008-2009.
-The evolution of the responses thus rules out any significant differential impact of the two events on the treated industries.
+Zooming in on these periods illustrates that the reform started a slow, downward trend in the outcomes of the treated industries.
+This downward trend did not accelerate during

-&lt;sup>19For example the code 08 is assigned to edible fruit and nuts; 09 to coffee, tea, mate and spices; and 10 to cereals.
-The adjoining codes thus contain fairly similar industries with their products being close substitutes or complements.
+18For example the code 08 is assigned to edible fruit and nuts; 09 to coffee, tea, mate and spices; and 10 to cereals.
+The adjoining codes thus contain similar industries producing close substitute or complement goods.